Module 5.1: EKS Architecture & Control Plane

 Section titled “Public Endpoint Only (Default)”When you create an EKS cluster, the default configuration exposes a public endpoint.
 The API server gets a public DNS name (e.g., https://ABCDEF1234.gr7.us-east-1.eks.amazonaws.com) that resolves to public IP addresses.

-Traffic path for kubelet → API server: Node → NAT Gateway → Internet → Public Endpoint → Control PlaneThe problem: Your worker nodes in private subnets must traverse the NAT Gateway and the public internet to reach the API server.
+Nodes -- "kubelet traffic" --> NAT NAT -- "via Internet" --> PubEndpointThe problem: Your worker nodes in private subnets must reach the API server through the public endpoint, which sends that traffic out of the VPC.
 This adds latency, costs money (NAT data processing fees), and creates a dependency on the NAT Gateway.
 If your NAT Gateway is overwhelmed or fails, your nodes lose contact with the control plane.

 You can restrict the public endpoint using CIDR allowlists: